cryptosubh/blog/about.md

 ### Side Interests

-Side interests include musical theatre, bridge, yoga, the New York Times crossword puzzle, and watching baseball, basketball, and football.
+Side interests include musical theatre, bridge, yoga, shopping at thrift stores in the East Village, the New York Times crossword puzzle, and watching baseball, basketball, and football.

 ### Tutoring